Health factors like blood pressure and cholesterol readings are an important part of designing a fitness program that is safe and effective.

 - Be moderate in your drinking.

-- Exercise regularly, and keep your weight within normal limits.
+- Exercise regularly and be sure to follow specific exercise guidelines for high blood pressure, and keep your weight within normal limits.
 If your doctor prescribes medication to lower your blood pressure, be sure to follow their directions exactly.

 The Lowdown on Blood Pressure